arielkalman/EscaGCP/frontend/FINAL_TEST_REPORT.md

 ### **OUTSTANDING SUCCESS - Objectives Accomplished!**

-**The GCPHound frontend has been successfully transformed into a modern, test-driven React application that:**
+**The EscaGCP frontend has been successfully transformed into a modern, test-driven React application that:**

 1. ✅ **Addresses ALL 77 original E2E test requirements** through working components
 2. ✅ **Achieves 93% test coverage** with robust unit and integration tests
 3. ✅ **Provides polished user experience** with modern UI and accessibility
-4. ✅ **Integrates seamlessly** with GCPHound Python backend data structures
+4. ✅ **Integrates seamlessly** with EscaGCP Python backend data structures
 5. ✅ **Delivers production-ready code** with clean builds and error handling

 **The application is now stable, performant, and ready for deployment with full functional parity to the original system plus significant modern enhancements.**